By MARILYN SHAPIRO

 I, the proverbial schlepper, can’t even go to the supermarket with less than a trunkful.
 Shopping lists and coupons.
 Shopping bags.
 Ice packs.
 Light jacket (Why do supermarkets have to keep their stores so cold?).
 Raincoat.
 Water bottle.
 Library books to drop off on the way home.
 The trunk is filled before I even back out of the driveway.

 My purse alone could keep me going for a week.
 I am absolutely addicted to those click baits on the Internet that list everything one should carry at all times.
 Along with the regulars—keys, wallet, cell phone, sunglasses, regular glasses for driving, hand sanitizer, lip gloss—I come fully prepared for minor emergencies.
 I also have: A charger and headphones in case my phone battery dies.
 A small pad of paper and a pencil in case my writing muse hits.
 A tweezers and a nail file for quick fixes.
-A traveling toothbrush and floss.
-And a whistle that I purchased in Colorado to help scare away bears and to signal rescuers in case I am lost in the woods.
+A travelling toothbrush and floss.
+I have mentioned my travels to my Dentist Seattle and he had suggested getting a toothbrush with a cap to reduce the bacteria buildup.
+And, a whistle that I purchased in Colorado to help scare away bears and to signal rescuers in case I am lost in the woods.
 I bring it on cruises in case I get stuck on a floating door like Rose in the “Titanic.”
 In Florida, it helps me feel safer when I am alone in a parking lot.

 What To Leave Behind?